Message from Chief Jerald Monahan

 Addressing issues surrounding intimate partner violence is a priority.
 In many of these cases, the violence spills over into the community and all of us are at risk from these abusive, violent individuals.
 Domestic violence related deaths in Arizona average close to 100+ per year, with 131 such deaths occurring in 2012.
 Members of the Prescott Police Department are active with the Yavapai County Coordinated Community Response Team and with the newly created Yavapai Domestic Violence Fatality Review Team to address domestic and sexual violence.
 On the Police department website under victim resources, you will find links to website addresses for organizations working to address the needs of crime victims.
 One way the entire community can assist victims of sexual assault is to embrace the "Start by Believing" campaign.
 Please click on the Start by Believing logo for more information on this important response to these victims.

 Citizens and guests of Prescott can take pride in how their public safety personnel carry out the police function.
+We are constantly looking for ways to improve and incorporate national best practices in policing.
 The Prescott Police Department is an example of what a professional, competent police department looks like and how one operates.

 Jerald L. Monahan